 That’s right, Project Scorpio is officially called the Xbox One X, it doesn’t exactly roll off the tongue, but It could be worse right?
 Geoff Keighley’s statement from earlier today proved correct; the Xbox One X will launch at $499 on November 7th, worldwide.
 The new model will support all Xbox One accessories and is the most powerful console to date, not to mention the smallest Xbox ever.
 Native 4K and HDR, are here as promised but surprisingly, Microsoft promises a sharper 1080P on none 4K displays.

-Software wise, the conference opened with a trailer for a sharp looking Forza 7.
+Software-wise, the conference opened with a trailer for a sharp looking Forza 7.
 Promising 4K and 60 FPS on Xbox One X, it looks promising.
 Microsoft proceeded to once again bring a car on stage, for God knows what reason.

-The third installment in the Metro series debuted a trailer.
+The third instalment in the Metro series debuted a trailer.
 Showing off mutant bears and a cameo from the actual E3 hype train.
 I never played the second Metro game, but I’d mark the first as an under-appreciated gem, this is one to look out for.

 Assassin’s Creed: Origins